xzhang1234/Android/README.md

   1. What is asyncTask and how to use it
   2. How to estabilish a HTTP connection and fetch data from the connection
   3. How to parse XML file
-  4. How to use ListView with customed ArrayAdapter
+  4. How to use ListView with viewHolder design pattern

-App3: Youtube Player (I didn't write code for this app)
+App3: Flickr Browser
 - The main purpose of developing this app is to learn and master:
-  1. Create view dynamically
-  2. Multiple activity interaction
-  3. Intent
-  4. Use api with api key

-App4: Flickr Browser
-- The main purpose of developing this app is to learn and master:
   1. Async task
-  2. design pattern
-  3. JSON parser
+  2. JSON parser
-  4. RecycleView
+  3. RecyclerView